-Meanwhile, Karina Longworth is taking filmgoers back in time to the “Erotic ’80s” with the latest season of her “You Must Remember This” podcast, looking back on Hollywood’s quintessential erotic thrillers, body horrors, neo-noirs, and sex comedies.
-The first part of the season debuts April 5, with the follow-up “Erotic ’90s” set to debut this fall.
+Last year, Karina Longworth took filmgoers back in time to the “Erotic ’80s” with the latest season of her “You Must Remember This” podcast, looking back on Hollywood’s quintessential erotic thrillers, body horrors, neo-noirs, and sex comedies.
+The first part of the season debuted last spring, with the follow-up “Erotic ’90s” set to debut next.

-To get you started, IndieWire picks 19 of the best movies from Hollywood’s golden age of erotic thrillers, kicking off with 1980’s “Cruising” and ending with a few recent foreign titles that fit the bill.
+Meantime, IndieWire picks 22 of the best movies from Hollywood’s golden age of erotic thrillers and now, kicking off with 1980’s “Cruising” and ending with a few recent titles that fit the bill.